shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

 20. The Manage data page provides organizations the ability to delete their emissions data from the Emissions Impact Dashboard.

-## Exercise 1 : Emission Impact Dashboard for Micosodt 365
+## Task 2 : Emission Impact Dashboard for Micosodt 365

 In this task, you sign in to the Microsoft Cloud Solution Center and deploy the Microsoft Cloud for Sustainability dashboard solutions.